spacegrapefruit/msc-studies/big_data_analysis/assignment6/README.md

    * A convex hull is created around each cluster to visualize the port area.
    * A visualization map is generated using Folium, showing the following:
      - Detected port clusters with convex hulls.
-     - GPS pings of vessels within the port areas.
+     - AIS pings of vessels within the port areas.
      - Relative sizes of ports based on the number of unique vessels.
      - Background heatmap of all filtered AIS points.